cs-books/influential-cs-books/README.md

 These are books considered most influential for programmers from this [StackOverflow thread](http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read).

-Click on `books.md` file or [go to list of the books](https://github.com/chhantyal/influential-programming-books/blob/master/books.md)

 ## Why on Github?

 Cause SO is cathedral, Github is bazzar ;)